-APERC is currently working on the seventh Edition of the APEC Energy Demand and Supply Outlook, including extending the projections to 2050.
+APERC has completed the seventh edition of the APEC Energy Demand and Supply Outlook, which now includes projections extending to 2050.
 Numerous improvements to the various outlook models were made, including the development of bottom-up, end-use driven buildings and industry models; development of supply and refinery models and an integrating module; and improvements to the power and transport models.
-Three scenarios were developed for the next edition of the Outlook, with the Business as Usual (BAU) Scenario remaining the Reference scenario and two Alternative Scenarios, the APEC Target Scenario which combines the APEC Energy Intensity Goal and the Doubling Renewables Share Goal, and a Low Carbon Scenario consistent with limiting global temperature increases to 2 degrees Celsius.
+Three scenarios were developed.
+The Business as Usual (BAU) Scenario projects a continuation of existing and announced policies.
+The APEC Target Scenario combines the APEC Energy Intensity Goal and the Doubling Renewables Share Goal.
+The 2 Degrees Celsius Scenario explores a pathway that, assuming joint action, provides a 50% chance of limiting global temperature increases to 2 degrees Celsius, as set forth in the 2015 Paris Agreement.